The 4 Best Methods for Attracting New Clients to Your Salon [2020 update]

 - Right-click and open every single listing in a new browser tab.
 (This is easier to do on a laptop) You’ll probably see Yelp, Facebook, Yellow Pages, etc.

-- Now review every single profile and make sure your phone #, address, hours, website, and booking link are accurate on all pages.
+- Now review every single profile and make sure your phone #, address, hours, website, and appointment booking link are accurate on all pages.
 You wouldn’t want a new client thinking you’re closed when you’re actually open, or phoning your old location.

 - Bonus step: while you’re at it, add 5-10 of your very best photos to each profile.